lwilkerson3/Simple-Rotation-Cipher/README.md

 Push this up to the repository!

-Pull this down from the repository!
+Now pull this from the repo!